 In all probability, Salesforce runs on a CMS that allows bulk management of pages.
 The CRM brand started with website auditing to spot and eliminate technical issues in the website.
 Later, they focused on earning links from relevant websites.

-As a result, the company enjoys a strong backlink profile and increased its traffic by around one million in a year.
+As a result, the company enjoys a strong backlink profile and has increased its traffic by around one million in a year.

 Zapier